David Moss (ice hockey)

 David Moss (born December 28, 1981) is an American former professional ice hockey winger who last played for the EHC Biel of the NLA.
-He was a last round selection of the Flames, taken 220th overall, at the 2001 NHL Entry Draft.
+He was a last round selection of the Calgary Flames, taken 220th overall, at the 2001 NHL Entry Draft.
 Moss has appeared in three outdoor games during his career: The 2001 Cold War while he was a member of the University of Michigan Wolverines, while a member of the United States National Team at the 2010 World Championship and at the 2011 Heritage Classic as a member of the Flames.
 Moss has been honored by his teams for his sportsmanship and dedication to the community on several occasions.

 Playing career

 College

 Moss played a season of junior hockey with the Cedar Rapids RoughRiders of the United States Hockey League in 2000–01, scoring 20 goals and 38 points in 51 games.
 The Flames selected him in the seventh round of the 2001 NHL Entry Draft, 220th overall.
 He committed first to play for the University of Michigan Wolverines.
 In his freshman season of 2001–02, Moss played in the Cold War outdoor game before a then-world record crowd of 74,544.

 Following his 13-point freshman campaign, Moss scored 32 points in 2002–03 and was named the team's recipient of the Alton D. Simms Trophy as the Wolverine's most improved player.
 He was a two-time winner of the Howard Colby Award as Michigan's most sportsmanlike player, in 2002 and 2005.
 In four full seasons with the Wolverines, Moss scored 93 points in 163 games.